DFE-Digital/sts-plan-technology-for-your-school/docs/adr/0037-content-validation-process.md

     - The defaults will render incomplete content "valid" when it isn't.
 This risk is small because Contentful doesn't allow publishing content with missing mandatory fields.
 So only UsePreview environments have a risk of showing blank content.

 ## Decision Outcome

+Option 3.
+It's lowest risk and involvement whilst effectively resolving the problem.
+The suggested implementation will be to modify the way the Azure function maps a json object into database entities and add defaults at this stage, to minimise the changes required.